A few months ago, I fell in love. We’re talking troppo. The object of my affection was of course, a food.

 This food is what it says it is: green bananas that have been cut, ground and turned into flour.

-I was and am new in my grain free journey, and replacing wheat when you’ve been used to relying on it is hard.
+I was and am new in my grain-free journey, and replacing wheat when you’ve been used to relying on it is hard.
+Really hard.
+So, in my book: and this is my book, after all, or my blog, at least… this flour is gold.

 I first bought green banana flour from the folk at Natural Evolution.
 These guys, Rob and Krista Watkins, pioneered green banana flour in Australia.
 I’ve never met them, but I think they’re awesome.
 According to their website, Rob—an award-winning farmer, was concerned about the huge quantities of bananas going to waste because they didn’t fit supermarket specs for size and aesthetics.
 You can read here about how the couple came to make green banana flour, and how quickly it sold out.
 Probably because of people like me going nuts, err, bananas buying it.

 Enough with the puns.
-Here’s why I love this amazing food, and why you might love it too:
+Here’s why I love this amazing food:

 When you go wheat free, nothing tastes quite the same.
 Let’s get that out of way first.
 Our taste buds are conditioned for wheat—it’s in more of what we eat than we realise, and alternative flours take some getting used to.
 Some more than others.